 Who We Are

-The Urban League of Portland, founded in 1945, helps empower African Americans and other Oregonians to achieve equality in education, employment, and economic security.
-We are a non-profit, community-based organization headquartered in North Portland and an affiliate of the National Urban League.
+The Urban League of Portland, founded in 1945, is a non-profit, community-based organization headquartered in North Portland and an affiliate of the National Urban League.